Khlement/game-zone/README.md

 # game-zone

-- A website developed with react and typescript to dispaly videos games  using the publicly available **rawg**  API.
+- A website developed with react and typescript to display videos games  using the publicly available **rawg**  API.

 ## Code and Resources Used